[Cardiff University main building]

 - Christina Thatcher - Marshall Scholar - A native of Bucks County, PA, Christina Thatcher pursued an MA in the Teaching and Practice of Creative Writing at Cardiff University.
 She decided to stay and now teaches creative writing at Cardiff University.
 She also works on many projects across south Wales whilst writing poetry.
 She said, “Cardiff exposed me to things I may not have otherwise discovered, like the joys of prose poetry, Latin American literature, and Welsh cakes.”

 - Sandra Shumway - Marshall Scholar (PhD, D.Sc) - Sandra came to Wales to for her PhD in Marine Science, which she attained at the Bangor University and she then chose to return to Bangor to study and become a doctor of Science.
 Sandra has gone on to become a world-leading expert in Marine Science publishing numerous books.

-- Tracy Williams - Marshall Scholar - A 2004 Scholar at the University of Aberystwyth and the University of Sussex, Tracey said her experience at Aberystwyth University “was a unique and wonderful experience which I was completely happy with.
+- Tracy Williams - Marshall Scholar - A scholar at the University of Aberystwyth and the University of Sussex, Tracey said her experience at Aberystwyth University “was a unique and wonderful experience which I was completely happy with.
 From being part of a Welsh folk dancing group to watching rugby with some of the most avid fans in the world, I got a real feel for the Welsh identity and culture.
 Studying at this top-rated International Politics department in the UK was also a great experience through which I got to look at the world - and especially the United States - through entirely new academic and theoretical perspectives.

 As you can see there are many possibilities to attain excellence in Wales, whilst being close to stunning scenery and a culture that we feel is hard to beat.
 Learn about life outside of the classroom for students in Wales.

 [Brecon Beacons Wales – 20-30 Minutes from Cardiff and Swansea]